 - Compared to standard chemotherapeutic drugs or biologics, there is limited systemic exposure

-To date, four ADCs have received market approval and several ADCs are currently in clinical trials.
+To date, eight antibody-drug conjugates have received market approval and nearly 100 investigational ADCs are currently in pre-clinical and clinical trials.

-Antibody-drug conjugates represent an innovative therapeutic application that combines the unique, high specificity, properties and anti-tumor activity of monoclonal antibodies (mAbs) that are tumor-specific but not sufficiently cytotoxic, with the potent cell killing activity of cytotoxic small molecule drugs that are too toxic to be used on their own.
+Antibody-drug conjugates represent an innovative therapeutic application that combines the unique, high specificity, properties, and anti-tumor activity of monoclonal antibodies (mAbs) that are tumor-specific but not sufficiently cytotoxic, with the potent cell-killing activity of highly cytotoxic small molecule drugs that are unsuitable for systemic administration alone.

 In linking monoclonal antibodies with cytotoxic agents, scientists have been able to optimize the features of both components.